GowthamBabu25/HouseRentalSystem-using-JAVA/README.md

             TABLE STRUCTURE
                   TABLE NAME: admin
                   SI.NO    FIELD NAME	DATATYPE	    DESCRIPTION
                   1	       Username	Varchar(20)   username
-                  2   	Password	  Vrchar(20)	password
+                  2        Password	Varchar(20)   password

             TABLE NAME: Tenant
                   SI.NO   FIELD NAME	DATATYPE	    DESCRIPTION
                   1	      Username	Varchar(20)   Username
                   2	      Password	varchar(20)   Password
                   3	      Email	Varchar(50)   Email
                   4	      Phone	Varchar(15)   Phone
                   5	      Date	Varchar(20)   Date

             TABLE NAME: Tenant Details
                   SI.NO   FIELD NAME	DATATYPE	    DESCRIPTION
                   1	      Name	Varchar(20)   Describes the name of the tenant 2	      Area	varchar(50)   Describes the area in which the rental house is available 3	      Rooms	Varchar(10)   Describe the number of rooms in the house 4	      House	Varchar(15)   Describes the name of the rental house 5	      People	Varchar(10)   Describes the number of people in the selected house 6	      Paid	Varchar(10)   Describes whether the tenant has paid the rent or not

             TABLE NAME: House Details
                   SI.NO   FIELD NAME	DATATYPE	    DESCRIPTION
                   1	      Area	Varchar(20)   Describes the area in which the rental house is available 2	      Id	          varchar(10)   Describes the ID of the house.
                   3	      Housename	Varchar(20)   Describes the name of the rental house 4	      Rooms	Varchar(10)   Describes the number of rooms 5	      Booked	Varchar(10)   Describes whether the room has been booked or not.

              TABLE NAME: Issue
                   SI.NO   FIELD NAME	DATATYPE	    DESCRIPTION
                   1	      Name	Varchar(20)   Describe the name of the tenant 2	      Email	varchar(30)   Describes the email of the tenant 3	      Issue	Varchar(500)  Describes the issue faced by the tenant

              TABLE NAME: rent
                   SI.NO   FIELD NAME    DATATYPE	    DESCRIPTION
-                  1	Name	Varchar(20)	Describes the name of the tenant 2	Credit card	varchar(20)	Describes the credit card number of the tenant 3	Amount	Varchar(10)	Describes the amount to be paid for the rent 4	Date	Varchar(20)	Describes the amount to be paid for the rent
+                  1	      Name	Varchar(20)   Describes the name of the tenant 2	      CreditCard	varchar(20)   Describes the credit card number of the tenant 3	      Amount	Varchar(10)   Describes the amount to be paid for the rent 4	      Date	Varchar(20)   Describes the amount to be paid for the rent

  8.PROJECT FEATURES: